snoblucha/typo3_listfeusers/README.md

 you can define your own typoscript for `plugin.tx_listfeusers_pi2.user`.
 This typoscript object `COA` is required.

-Ti this object will be passed in row from table fe_user.
+To this object will be passed in row from table fe_user.

-## List frontend users
+## Database modification

+Plugin add a field `fe_pid` to table `fe_groups`.
+This field is used for association between group and page.
+This field is editable in administration of the group in backend area.
+Despite this is not used by plugin itself by default.

+To get link to the proper page with listed user you can use this code snippet

+    10 = COA
+          10 {

+            10 = TEXT
+            10.field = name
+            10.if.isTrue.field = name
+            10.stdWrap{
+                typolink.parameter.stdWrap {
+                    dataWrap = db:fe_groups:{field:usergroup}:fe_pid
+                    wrap3 = {|}#user-{field:uid}
+                    insertData = 1
+            }
+         }
+      }

+## Static files

+Here are the stacic files, that are provided with the lugins.

+### List logged user

     plugin.tx_listfeusers_pi2{
         user = COA